riskiana/anytools/git/README.md

 ### Steps to Run

 1. Clone this repository or copy the script to your desired location.
-2. Navigate to the `create-bundles` directory:
+2. Navigate to the `git` directory:
    ```bash
    cd create-bundles
 3. make the script executable: